 Faith Domergue is good as Ruth Adams, though her similar scientist role in 1955’s It Came from Beneath the Sea served her abilities better.
 Again, the script here lets her down too, as she’s allowed to do little more than react to the proceedings – especially once we’ve reached Metaluna.
 However, the restrained unease she projects while at Exeter’s mansion in the first act is commendable, and effectively adds to the mystery.

 However, it is Jeff Morrow as Exeter, the envoy from Metaluna, who makes this film.
 His performance is one that realises the profound statements This Island Earth has to offer.
-On previous viewings, this critic had found difficulty in accepting the morally-suspect nature of the Metalunans – and of Exeter in particular.
-I think I’d been expecting a more clear-cut morality, that the Metalunans were the de facto “good guys” in their war.
-The reality carries more nuance.
-As we learn, Exeter, under instructions from The Monitor (the apparent Metalunan leader), has had some of the scientists at his mansion placed under the “transformer”, a device to suppress their will and force them to work for their cause.
+As we learn, under instructions from The Monitor (the apparent Metalunan leader), Exeter has placed some of the scientists at his mansion under the “transformer”, a device to suppress their will and force them to work for their cause.

-Now, however, I see more clearly that this is more about Exeter’s moral dilemma as an individual.
-We hear his spiel that the purpose of his team’s “research” is about “ending wars” when he pitches to Cal.
+Initially, we’re unsure of Exeter when we’re introduced.
+We hear his spiel about “ending wars” when he pitches to Cal.
 Indeed, the presentation leads you to believe that it is just that: spiel to hide something sinister.
 However, by the film’s end, one sees that the mantra was not so much that of the Metalunans, but of Exeter himself.
 He believes in the humanity of Cal and Ruth, and clearly struggles with the nastier things his masters expect of him.
 Exeter’s line, “we’re not all masters of our souls” is used to great effect.
 Exeter’s smaller moments of challenge to his leaders culminate in his ultimate defiance, choosing not to allow Cal or Ruth’s minds to be “transformed”, preserving their free will at the arguable expense of his own planet’s survival.

 This Island Earth is fascinating in that key theme: of the importance of morality in the face of crises that defy it.
 Exeter is forced to abandon his ethics time and again because of the doom that looms over Metaluna.
 However, at the crucial moment, his morality prevails, and he prevents the further personal destruction of those he cares for – of those who care for him.